 any water subject to an Aquaculture Licence under the Fisheries Act, 1995 specifying eels.

 All rivers, creeks, channels and drains downstream of the South Gippsland Highway between Dandenong and the junction of the South Gippsland and Bass Highways.
+Includes Port Phillip Bay Stream which are closed according to Appendix 1.

 All rivers, creeks, channels and drains downstream of the Bass Highway between the junction of the South Gippsland and Bass Highways, and Wonthaggi.
+Includes Western Port Bay streams which are closed according to Appendix 1.

 Table 3.
 Allocation of waters to Eel Fishery Access Licences